loader image

 Read Vivekachudamani in English

-Vivekchudamani is a famous text composed in Sanskrit language by Adi Shankaracharya, in which Advaita Vedanta has been interpreted.
-In this, the importance of Brahmanishtha, the means of attainment of knowledge, question-formulation, importance of self-knowledge, Panchapran, self-formulation, how will liberation, the fruit of self-knowledge, etc. It is believed that this text contains the essence of all the Vedas.
+Vivekchudamani (Vivekachudamani in English) is a famous text composed in Sanskrit language by Adi Shankaracharya, in which Advaita Vedanta has been interpreted.
+In this, the importance of Brahmanishtha, the means of attainment of knowledge, question-formulation, the importance of self-knowledge, Panchapran, self-formulation, how will liberation, the fruit of self-knowledge, etc. It is believed that this text contains the essence of all the Vedas.
 Shankaracharya composed this book in his childhood.

 Please wait while flipbook is loading.
 For more related info, FAQs and issues please refer to DearFlip WordPress Flipbook Plugin Help documentation.